Mathématique: Chapter 5

 “First thought.
 Your wife was a violinist.”

-God, but he hated Jackson.
+He hated Jackson.
 People opened to Jackson.
 People caved like improperly set arches.
-There was nothing scientific about it; it was all intuitive bullshit and that steady blue gaze.
-Fucking fucking fucking Jackson.
+Rush was no exception and the truly maddening part was there was no bloody method; it was all intuitive bullshit and a steady blue gaze.
+Impossible to take and use.
+Impossible to replicate.
+Fuckin’ fucking fucking Jackson.

 “She was.”